krasenslavov/formajs/README.md

     npm i a-formajs --save

-Note: the only dev dependency is SASS so you can customize and create your custom stylesheets.
+Note: the only dev dependency is with SASS to customize and create your custom stylesheets.

 ### [Build your form](https://formajs.com/index.html#structure)